Has Charles Schwab Data/Security Been Breached?

 Ways You Can Respond

 • Change your password.
-Log into your Schwab account and change your password.
+Sign in to your Schwab account and set a new password.

 Recent Data Thefts at Schwab